 Mabini has a strong commitment to the Philippines’ sovereignty, so the Americans put him in exile to Guam.
 It was there that he wrote La Revolucion Filipina, in which he criticized Aguinaldo’s rule.
 He also explained why the 1898 Philippine Revolution was a failure.

-Despite being strong about his beliefs, Mabini didn’t have a choice but to take an oath of loyalty to the United States because he wanted to die in his own country.
-It’s really hard to combat a superpower such as the United States, but Mabini fought hard for the country.
+Despite being firm about his beliefs, Mabini didn’t have a choice but to take an oath of loyalty to the United States because he wanted to die in his own country.
+It’s tough to combat a superpower such as the United States, but Mabini fought hard for the country.
 I salute him for that.

 My Own Dilemma